Dan503/query-list/README.md

 ``````

-If you are worrying about all the repetition of media queries in the output css, you can stop now.
+Don't worry about the repetition of the media queries in the output css.
 Gzipping makes the file size increase from repeated media queries [quite negligible](https://benfrain.com/inline-or-combined-media-queries-in-sass-fight/).

 ### Applying a default query